rjsmith1999/IMMERSE/_pages/log.md

   - Worked a bit more on the docs for the lansce test setup.

 * **Friday**:
-  - Almost done the docs for the lansce test setup.
+  - Finished the docs for the lansce test setup.
   - _TODO:_
-    - Keep working on docs
-    - Move the docs around that we copied from the DTRA-REPO
     - Add docs for radtest scripts implementation
     - Add a note about which versions of the scripts were used in the real test